tidyomics/tidy-ranges-tutorial/docs/compute-overlaps.md

 range data.
 Another option, to preserve the range data, is to use the function `reduce_ranges` within groups that we define.
 If we want to preserve the range information for the `r` object, we can start with `r` and proceed to join, group by, and reduce within groups.
+For an example of `reduce_ranges` used in the context of a genomic data analysis see @Lee2020.
 In order to compute on the gene widths, we have to add that as a metadata column within the join.
 To keep the no-gene-overlapping ranges in `r`, we can count when the gene ID is not `NA`.

 ```r